s-hironobu/optillm/README.md

 [4] Run your script

-Set the model you need using the format "Approach-local-llm," such as "mcts-local-llm."
+Set the model you need using the format "APPROACH-llama.cpp," such as "mcts-llama.cpp."

 ```
 from openai import OpenAI